GeospatialPython/pyshp/README.md

 	>>> r = shapefile.Reader(shp=myshp, dbf=mydbf)

 Notice in the examples above the shx file is never used.
-The shx file is a very simple fixed-record index for the variable length records in the shp file.
+The shx file is a very simple fixed-record index for the variable-length records in the shp file.
 This file is optional for reading.
-If it's available pyshp will use the shx file to access shape records a little faster but will do just fine without it.
+If it's available PyShp will use the shx file to access shape records a little faster but will do just fine without it.